BrianLima/validates_timeliness-mongoid/README.md

 WARNING: The specs are not wired up properly and may not run.
 I will not be supporting this gem.

-REQUEST: Someone who wants mongoid support is welcome to take over ownership of this gem.

 ## Installation

 Add this line to your application's Gemfile: